galchapman/FTC18833-20210-Freight-Frenzy/README.md

 ### The general drive commands

-Because our driver was used to tank drive we control the robot with a mix of tank and arcade drive.
+Because our driver is used to tank drive we control the robot with a mix of tank and arcade drive.
 So we can drive left or right with arcade or with a dedicated button.

 ### The Thread